 Tracking birthdates, anniversaries, and other significant events is a good way to do this, especially during your initial lead intake.
 If you haven’t done this, ask them about upcoming major events or changes:

-Many of the activities discussed above can be automated using AI and other automation resources, especially sending birthday wishes, happy anniversary messages, and other major life moments.
+Many of the activities discussed above can be automated using AI and other automation tools, particularly for sending birthday wishes, anniversary messages, and other major life milestones.

 You’re Not Chasing.
 You’re qualifying.